Updated on 10 Aug, 2023

-We are listed in AWS Marketplace, this guide helps you to set up an AWS EC2 instance with our marketplace AMI and On-Premise option.
+You can easily set up an AWS VPN server using UTunnel's VPN as a Service.
+We are listed in the AWS Marketplace and this guide helps you to set up an AWS EC2 instance with our marketplace AMI and UTunnel's On-Premise deployment option.

 With the On-Premise option, you can bring in any Ubuntu 20.04 loaded server with a public IPV4 address.
 It can be at your premise or a physical server located in a data center or a virtual machine (except containers) with a cloud provider on your own account.